yrro/hitron-exporter/README.md

 If you're not using FreeIPA to store credentials, and you're OK with hard-coding the credentials into `prometheus.yml`, remove `ipa_vault_namespace` from the job's `params` and add `usr` and `pwd`.
-Note that the values for these attributes are lists, not strings; the username and password should be the sole entires in each list.
+Note that the values for these parameters (as with all `params` in a Prometheus config file) are lists, not strings; the username and password should be the sole entries in each list.

 ## Using your own Gunicorn settings in a container